wesleytian/blog/content/2019/internship.md

 Here are five pieces of wisdom that I've gained from applying to hundreds of companies and speaking to hundreds of recruiters in the past four years.
 These tips aren't just valuable for landing internship offers from the Big 4 (Facebook, Amazon, Microsoft, Google), but also at other companies.

 ### 1. Your Online Presence Matters More Than You Think
 Some people think that maintaining a personal website or LinkedIn is a waste of time.
-There are two main misconceptions. <br>
+I've discovered two misconceptions. <br>

 1. Recruiters don't have the time to look at your personal website.

     I applied to Google's software engineering internship when I was a sophomore at UMass Amherst.
 According to many applicants, the online application for sophomores is a "black hole".
 You apply and never hear back from them again.
-You can imagine how ecstatic I was when I received an email from my recruiter that I had landed two phone interviews with Google software engineers. *How did I not get sucked into the "black hole"?* I believe it was because of [this exact blog post](/2016/ac_hack/).
+You can imagine how ecstatic I was when I received an email from my recruiter that I had landed two phone interviews with Google software engineers. *How did I not get sucked into the "black hole?* I believe it was because of [this blog post](/2016/ac_hack/).
 By looking at the Google Analytics for my website, I discovered that a person from Mountain View, CA (where Google's HQ is located) had visited my site between the time I submitted my application and the time my recruiter contacted me.
 My website was kept quite private at the time so it was unlikely that a random person from Mountain View just happened to stumble upon my website.
-Because of this, I have sufficient reason to believe that the reason I was one of the only sophomores at UMass Amherst to be interviewed by Google was because of my blog post.
+Because of this, I believe that the reason I was one of the only sophomores at UMass Amherst to be interviewed by Google was because of my blog post.

 2. Recruiters don't offer interviews through LinkedIn.